hummingbot/hummingbot/documentation/docs/operation/connect-exchange.md

 We recommend using the keyfile method over copying and pasting the private key.
 If your private key remains in your clipboard, there is a risk that a malicious website that you visit may utilize Javascript to access your clipboard and copy its contents.

-<Callout
-  type="tip"
+!!! tip
-  body="For Metamask wallet, using a wallet that is available in your Metamask (i.e. importing a wallet from Metamask) allows you to view orders created and trades filled by Hummingbot on the decentralized exchange's website."
+      For Metamask wallet, using a wallet that is available in your Metamask (i.e. importing a wallet from Metamask) allows you to view orders created and trades filled by Hummingbot on the decentralized exchange's website.
-/>

 #### Keyfile (recommended)